 - Contact Arts Midwest at 612.238.8010 or [email protected] to schedule a 15-minute consultation with Arts Midwest staff.

-- Check out our Application Advice page for some advice, tips, and best practices for creating an application.
+- Check out our Application Advice page for some advice, tips, and best practices for your application.

-- Check out our Pinterest account to get an idea of what previous grantees have done for their promotion and programming.
+- Head over to our Pinterest account to get an idea of what previous grantees have done for their promotion and programming, organized by book.

 Applicant organizations for NEA Big Read must be a 501c(3) nonprofit; a division of state, local, or tribal government; or a tax-exempt public library.
 Eligible applicants include organizations such as arts centers, arts councils, arts organizations, colleges and universities, community service organizations, environmental organizations, fairs and festivals, faith-based organizations, historical societies, housing authorities, humanities councils, libraries, literary centers, museums, school districts, theater companies, trade associations, and tribal governments.

 Local education agencies, school districts, and state and regional education agencies are eligible.
 We do not fund individual elementary or secondary schools—charter, private, or public—directly.
 Schools may participate as partners in projects for which another eligible organization applies.
 If a single school also is a local education agency, as is the case with some charter schools, the school may apply with documentation that supports its status as a local education agency.